shellhub-io/shellhub-io.github.io/docs/admin-manual/production-deployment.md

+!!! danger "When running in production you should ensure that you [enable SSL](#enable-ssl)"

 For production deployment, there are a few things to modified to make sure your deployment is ready for production usage.